On Shafarevich-Tate groups and analytic ranks in families of modular forms, I. Hida families: Introduction

 Since the assumption on $r_\an(f)$ implies that $\varepsilon(\hf)=-1$, this result (albeit conditional on the non-degeneracy of Zhang's heights) provides supporting evidence (the first of this kind, to the best of our knowledge) for Greenberg's conjecture in weight larger than $2$ when $r_{\min}(\hf)=1$.
 It is worth remarking that the non-degeneracy that we need to impose is, in fact, predicted by the arithmetic analogues of the standard conjectures that have been proposed by Gillet and Soul\'e (\cite{GS-2}).

-For the reader's convenience, we sketch our strategy to prove Theorems A and B. Under the assumption that $r_\an(f)\in\{0,1\}$, we introduce three sets $\Xi_f$, $\Theta_f$, $\Omega_f$ of prime numbers (\S \ref{heegner-subsec}, \S \ref{sha-subsec}, \S \ref{choice-subsec2}).
+For the reader's convenience, we sketch our strategy for proving Theorems A and B. Under the assumption that $r_\an(f)\in\{0,1\}$, we introduce three sets $\Xi_f$, $\Theta_f$, $\Omega_f$ of prime numbers (\S \ref{heegner-subsec}, \S \ref{sha-subsec}, \S \ref{choice-subsec2}).
 Each of these sets, which are defined (using the Gross--Zagier formula and analytic results of Waldspurger, Bump--Friedberg--Hoffstein and Murty--Murty) in terms of, among other conditions, the non-triviality modulo $p$ of the imaginary quadratic Heegner point on $A_f$ appearing in the Gross--Zagier formula, consists of all but finitely many primes that are good ordinary for $f$.
-In particular, if $p$ belongs to any of the above-mentioned sets and $\wp$ is an arithmetic prime of weight $k_\wp\equiv2\pmod{2(p-1)}$ and trivial character then, thanks to results of Fischman on the image of $\Lambda$-adic Galois representations (\cite{Fischman}), the residual $\fP$-adic representation attached to $f_\wp$ has non-solvable image (\S \ref{lambda-subsec}).
+In particular, if $p$ belongs to any of the aforementioned sets and $\wp$ is an arithmetic prime of weight $k_\wp\equiv2\pmod{2(p-1)}$ and trivial character, then, thanks to results of Fischman on the image of $\Lambda$-adic Galois representations (\cite{Fischman}), the residual $\fP$-adic representation attached to $f_\wp$ has non-solvable image (\S \ref{lambda-subsec}; notice that the assumption that $N$ is square-free makes it easier to apply Fischman's results).
 This property, combined with work of Castella (\cite{CasHeeg}) and of Ota (\cite{Ota-JNT}) on the specializations of Howard's big Heegner points, leads us to our key technical result: for any $\wp$ as above, the imaginary quadratic Heegner cycle $y_\wp$ (to be denoted by $y_{\wp,K}$ in the main body of the paper) that was originally defined by Nekov\'a\v{r} is non-torsion over $\cO_{f_\wp,\fP}$ in the relevant \'etale Abel--Jacobi image (\S \ref{big-subsec}).
 Once the non-degeneracy of Zhang's heights is assumed, Theorem B for all $p\in\Xi_f$ is then a consequence (\S \ref{Q-subsec}) of Zhang's formula of Gross--Zagier type for modular forms (\S \ref{zhang-subsec}).